-- (a) If a School receives unsolicited information it must within a reasonable period determine whether it could have collected that information under APP 3. - (b) If it determines that it could not have collected the information under APP 3 it must, if lawful and reasonable to do so, destroy or de-identify the information. - 8.31.2 This is a new provision which places an obligation on Schools to ensure that they only keep information they could have collected.
+- (a) If a School receives unsolicited information it must within a reasonable period determine whether it could have collected that information under APP 3. - (b) If it determines that it could not have collected the information under APP 3 it must, if lawful and reasonable to do so, destroy or de-identify the information. - 3.74 This places an obligation on Schools to ensure that they only keep information they could have collected.
 That is, where any unsolicited personal information it receives is reasonably necessary for one or more of the School's functions or activities.
-If it is sensitive information and the person has not consented to its collection, it would need to fall within one of the exceptions referred to at Paragraph 8.2. - On many occasions it is likely that unsolicited personal information will be received orally.
+If it is sensitive information and the person has not consented to its collection, it would need to fall within one of the exceptions referred to at Paragraph 3.57 of this Part D. - 3.75 On many occasions it is likely that unsolicited personal information will be received orally.
 In order to meet the requirements of APP 4, Schools should adopt a rule that any notes of unsolicited personal information received orally should not be made unless it is needed and, in the case of sensitive information, an exception for collection without consent exists.